Monday of Week 1 of Advent – First Reading

 In this context, Mount Zion and Jerusalem are one and the same.

 After the disciples of Jesus were filled with his Spirit, following the resurrection and glorification of Jesus, the word of the Lord did begin to go out from Jerusalem until it spread to every corner of the world.
 Jerusalem is no longer the centre, because wherever there are Christian communities, there is the Temple, the very presence of the Risen Christ.
 And the message that is going out is the message of love and peace.
-A message that has been heard by many, but needs to be heard a lot more.
+It is a message that has been heard by many, but needs to be heard a lot more.

 He shall judge between the nations